Can Ozempic cause hair loss?

 Your provider can help to evaluate your diet as well as guide your next steps for managing hair loss.
 An understanding of where hair loss is occurring on your head and establishing how much hair you’re losing will inform what treatment options may be available, such as a topical medication like minoxidil or finasteride.

 Again, hair loss that’s due to rapid weight loss tends to be short-term and improves over time.
-However, Dr. Manalac emphasizes that a healthcare provider should be made aware of hair loss that continues or becomes more severe in case there’s an underlying health issue.
+However, Dr. Manalac emphasizes that a healthcare provider should be made aware of hair loss that continues or becomes more severe in case there’s an underlying health issue that may benefit from additional treatment.

 DISCLAIMER